MvdSman/mvdsman.github.io/_posts/blog/2017-12-14-Working Hours.md

 ---

 Welcome to my first post posted on this site!
 This will be quite a short one, but I hope it will be the first of many.
-I love visualising interesting, uncommon datasets so please let me know if you have any interesting data laying around!
+I love visualising interesting, uncommon datasets so please [let me know](#disqus_thread) down in the comments if you have any interesting data laying around!

 Let's just skip towards the code now, shall we?